handlebars-lang/handlebars.js/docs/compiler-api.md

 The `Handlebars.JavaScriptCompiler` object has a number of methods that may be customized to alter the output of the compiler:

 - `nameLookup(parent, name, type)`
-  Used to generate the code to resolve a give path component.
+  Used to generate the code to resolve a given path component.

   - `parent` is the existing code in the path resolution
   - `name` is the current path component